Mickael-Roger/aws-architect/aws.md

 # Security
 ## Authentication
-Can use a MFA (Multi Factor Authentification) -> Physical or virtual
+Can use a MFA (Multi Factor Authentication) -> Physical or virtual

 ## IAM
 ### Principles